vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 The fact that the numbers in Figure 13.11 are higher than in Figure 13.9 is not to say that the land offers more solar energy if the panels are tilted: just that an individual panel can get more light.
 But in this case, panels need to be spaced out to avoid shadowing,[^49] as Figure 13.12 illustrates.

+[^49]: ... which can be more devastating than just fractional area blocked, due to series arrangement of cells in panel modules

+Figure 13.12: On a fixed piece of land receiving a fixed amount of sunshine at a slant angle, the amount of energy received is independent of whether the panels are flat or tilted.
+Just tilting the flat panels up (middle) results in self-shading.
+It makes the most sense to tilt and separate panels (right), one benefit being that fewer panels are needed to collect the same incident energy.

+{{< figure src="../images/solar-power-tracking-panel-kwh-usa.png" title="" class="thumbnail">}}

+Figure 13.11: Solar potential for flat panels tilted to latitude, oriented south-relevant to PV panel installations.
+The graphic is presented in units of kWh/m2/day, the breakpoints between colors running from 3.0 to 6.5 kWh/m2/day in steps of 0.5.
+Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in $W/m^2$ [^87].
+From NREL.

 Some applications need to track the sun, like those that concentrate solar power, and only work when the sun is not blocked by clouds.[^50] This brings us to Figure 13.13, showing the potential per square meter of collector (mirror or lens) used for the concentration (the topic of Section 13.8.2).
 The same pattern holds, in that the desert southwest dominates.
 But a look at the numbers indicates that the cloudier regions are not much better than just a flat panel facing upward (as is the case for Figure 13.9).
-In the southwest, where skies are often cloud-free, the boost can be
+In the southwest, where skies are often cloud-free, the boost can be about 30% over the flat, upward-facing panel.
+Concentration schemes make less sense away from such regions.

+[^50]: Photovoltaics still produce 10-50% of full capacity under cloudy skies during daylight hours, depending on how thick the clouds are: daylight still means photons.

-Figure 13.11: Solar potential for flat panels tilted to latitude, oriented south-relevant to PV panel installations.
-The graphic is presented in units of kWh/m2/day, the breakpoints between colors running from 3.0 to 6.5 kWh/m2/day in steps of 0.5.
+Figure 13.13: Solar potential for tracking panels, facing directly toward the sun's position and requiring a cloud-free view of the sun (concentrating collectors).
+The graphic is presented in units of kWh/m2/day, the break-points between colors running from 4.0 to 7.5 kWh/m2/day in steps of 0.5.
 Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in $W/m^2$ [^87].
 From NREL.

-[^49]: ... which can be more devastating than just fractional area blocked, due to series arrangement of cells in panel modules

-[^50]: Photovoltaics still produce 10-50% of full capacity under cloudy skies during daylight hours, depending on how thick the clouds are: daylight still means photons. incoming sun same input-

 209
-5 panels, flat
-11111
-same panels, tilted; shadows
-3 panels, tilted; catching all
-Figure 13.12: On a fixed piece of land receiving a fixed amount of sunshine at a slant angle, the amount of energy received is independent of whether the panels are flat or tilted.
-Just tilting the flat panels up (middle) results in self-shading.
-It makes the most sense to tilt and separate panels (right), one benefit being that fewer panels are needed to collect the same incident energy. about 30% over the flat, upward-facing panel.
-Concentration schemes make less sense away from such regions.
-Water
-Martin
-Direct Normal Solar Irradiance
-National Solar Radiation Database Physical Solar Model Seth Cake
-<167
-CANADA
-313
-302
-WELCO
-045
-Ha
-198
-177
-O
-219
-240
-260
-281
-M
-T
-Ind
-قسنطينة
-Gen
-Va
-ged
-SSS
-Odde
-LON
-br
-4549
-long
-1044
-240
-Forrón, viat
-Pasdo
-budg
-Dingdom.g
-ONREL

 Stepping back, let's appreciate a few big-picture facets from these maps.
-First, numbers tend to be in the general neighborhood of 150-300 $W/m^2$.
-Burn this range in-it's a useful context.
-Second, the variation from the most solar-intense places in the contiguous U.S. to the weakest areas 51 is not more than a factor of two on an annual basis.
-This is astounding.
+First, numbers tend to be in the general neighborhood of 150-300 $W/m^2$.+++(4)+++ Burn this range in-it's a useful context.
+Second, the variation from the most solar-intense places in the contiguous U.S. to the weakest areas 51 is not more than a factor of two on an annual basis.+++(5)+++ This is astounding.
 The Mojave desert in California and the rain-forest Olympic Peninsula in Washington would seem to be practically day vs. night with respect to solar illumination.
 But not so much: only a factor of two.[^52] Part of what this means is that if storage over annual timescales could be realized, solar power would become practical almost everywhere.[^53]
-Box 13.2: Hours of Full-Sun Equivalent
-A useful take-away comes from the native units used in the three maps presented here: kWh/m2/day, as opposed to our preferred $W/m^2$.
-Although they look different at a glance, kWh is a unit of energy, so kWh/day is a power, just like W. Since a kilowatt is 1,000 W and a day is 24 h, 1 kWh/day is 1,000 Wh/24 h = 41.67 W.54 So we can multiply 6 kWh/m2/day by 41.67 to get 250 $W/m^2$.
-Figure 13.13: Solar potential for tracking panels, facing directly toward the sun's position and requiring a cloud-free view of the sun (concentrating collectors).
-The graphic is presented in units of kWh/m2/day, the break-points between colors running from 4.0 to 7.5 kWh/m2/day in steps of 0.5.
-Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in $W/m^2$ [^87].
-From NREL.

 [^51]:... ignoring Arctic-leaning Alaska